 The Code Administrator

 SMICoP Limited

-Third Floor, Northumberland House

-303-306 High Holborn
+2 - 3 Golden Square

 London

-WC1V 7JZ
+W1F 9HR

 SMICoP Self Certification Statement of Compliance

-I hereby confirm that [Insert Company Name] is compliant (at the time of signature of this Self Certification) with all relevant clauses 29 of the Smart Metering Installation Code of Practice (the "Code") and I confirm that there is supporting material evidence of compliance.
+I hereby confirm that [ Insert Company Name ] is compliant (at the time of signature of the Certification) with all relevant clauses of the Smart Metering Installation Code of Practic "Code") and I confirm that there is supporting material evidence of compliance.

-[I confirm that processes are in place for providing the material evidence of compliance for all elements of the Code].
-[I confirm that the processes that are in place for providing the material evidence of compliance for all elements of the Code are working appropriately and that material evidence of this can be provided if requested by the Authority.]
-30
+[I confirm that processes are in place for providing the material evidence of compliance for all ele of the Code].
+[I confirm that the processes that are in place for providing the material evide compliance for all elements of the Code are working appropriately and that material evidence can be provided if requested by the Authority.] nce of

-Company Name:
+Company Name: .....

-Company Address:
+Company Address: .....